swipely/iam-docker/README.md

 * `make docker` - build a release Docker image
 * `make test-in-docker` - run the tests in Docker

-All source files are organized into differente modules in the `src/` directory.
+All source code is in the `src/` directory.